NorthForge3D/Northforge3D-Trident/DESIGN-NOTES.md

 ## Design notes added 2025-11-25.
 Gives a place to share thoughts when we edit CHANGELOG.MD and a place to show people why we chose X or Y.

+## 2025-12-11
+    - Reversal of original CAD separation.
+All CAD now housed in the NF3D-Trident file.
+This will improved work flow.

 ## 2025-12-09 Top Frame Stiffeners Created in Cad, Validated by Printing
     - 10mm x 20mm x 60mm corner brackets designed yesterday, 2 bolts per rail into t nuts
     - Tried to keep the asthetics of the printer correct